 When the Eco-Lighthouse administration is notified that an enterprise has been approved (through routine checks in the web portal), the documentation is controlled by the Eco-Lighthouse administration.
 This control includes checking that information relevant to the enterprise is registered, that all the relevant documentation is available, that the environmental report has been filled out, and that the certifier has checked and approved the enterprise with no deviations from the industry criteria or with deviations rectified.
 If everything is in order, the administration approves the certifier’s approval, and issues a certificate through the web portal.
 The certifier then signs the certificate, on behalf of the member municipality on behalf of which he or she certifies, and uploads it into the web portal for the enterprise to access at will.

-To improve further the Eco-Lighthouse certification scheme, the Eco-Lighthouse administration will implement the following measures in 2016:
+To further improve the Eco-Lighthouse certification scheme, the Eco-Lighthouse in 2016 implemented the following measures: